BitcoinOS-Labs/awesome-bitcoin-rust/README.md

 - [The Eye of Satoshi](https://github.com/talaia-labs/rust-teos) - Lightning Watchtower

-- [Bria](https://github.com/GaloyMoney/bria) - The bridge from your applications to the bitcoin network.
+- [Bria](https://github.com/GaloyMoney/bria) - The bridge from your applications to the Bitcoin network.

 - [Bitcoin SPV](https://github.com/summa-tx/bitcoin-spv) A low-level toolkit for working with Bitcoin from other blockchain (latest update 2021-06-26).

+### Wallets
+- [Mutiny](https://www.mutinywallet.com/) - Mutiny is a self-custodial lightning wallet that runs in the browser.
+[Github code](https://github.com/MutinyWallet/)

 ### Smart Contracts
 - [RGB](https://github.com/RGB-WG) - `RGB` is a system of private & scalable client-validated smart contracts on Bitcoin & Lightning developed by LNP/BP Standards Association.

-- [BitMask](https://github.com/diba-io/bitmask-core) - BitMask is a Bitcoin-only web wallet and browser extension for accessing decentralized web applications on the Bitcoin timechain.
+- [BitMask](https://github.com/diba-io/bitmask-core) - `BitMask` is a Bitcoin-only web wallet and browser extension for accessing decentralized web applications on the Bitcoin timechain.
 It is designed to support UTXO-based smart contracting protocols such as RGB, in addition to Lightning payments.

 - [Sapio](https://github.com/sapio-lang/sapio) - A framework for creating composable multi-transaction Bitcoin Smart Contracts.